JaguarFD/we-guide/docs/02-basics/03-organizations.md

 ![](../getting-started-images/organization-page/org-details.png)

 Then you will be redirected to page where you can add camera.
 If there is no information displayed click on the blue "Add New Camera" button.
 If a table exists click the "Insert" button.
 Enter all required fields, which are marked with an asterisk.
 You can edit this information at any time by returning to this page and selecting edit icon under "Actions" column .
-Visit the **Wild Eyes Glossary** to learn more about the fields in this form.
+Visit the **<Title/> Glossary** to learn more about the fields in this form.

 ![](../getting-started-images/cameras/create-camera-in-org-page.png)